9-whiterose-9/aw-project/micro-frontends/supermarket-search.md

 ##  Supermarket Search Microfrontend

 ### Responsability
+- Allows the user to search for a supermarket to see its meat products.

 ### Why it should be a microfrontend
 - This microfrontend focuses solely on providing supermarket search functionality, making it simple and easy to maintain.